kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 1. Namespace Declaration

-Namespace declaration MUST be the first statement and MUST be followed by a blank line.
+* MUST be the first statement
+* MUST be followed by a blank line

 #### &#10006; Incorrect